rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 <a name="5.26.33.6">5.26.33.6</a> If both the place and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) associated with an earlier manifestation appear together with the place and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) of the manifestation being described, transcribe each place with the distributor to which it corresponds.

-## 5.26.34 Places of distribution in multipart monographs
+## 5.26.34 Places of distribution in multiple unit resources

 <a name="5.26.34.1">5.26.34.1</a> If the manifestation is issued in more than one physical part and the place of distribution changes in the course of publication, transcribe as Place of distribution the place named in the first or earliest part and always record the place named in the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.1](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.1)).

-## 5.26.35 Place names that are grammatically inseparable parts of other elements
+## 5.26.35 Place names that are visually or grammatically inseparable parts of other elements

-<a name="5.26.35.1">5.26.35.1</a> If the place name appears only as a grammatically inseparable part of another element and is transcribed there, supply the Place of distribution in square brackets (see [5.25.34.3](/DCRMR/ppdm/Distribution-statement/#5.25.34.3)).
+<a name="5.26.35.1">5.26.35.1</a> If the place name appears only as a grammatically inseparable part of another element and is transcribed there, or appears only as a visually or grammatically inseparable part of the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) and is transcribed there, supply the Place of distribution in square brackets (see [5.25.34.3](/DCRMR/ppdm/Distribution-statement/#5.25.34.3)).
 Use a modern form of the name in the language of the cataloging agency.

 >**Example:**
 >Place of distribution: <CITE>[Hanover]</CITE>